stefaanc/steps/docs/powershell/changing-colors.md

 ### Changing The Color Of `do_echo`

-Using options for `do_echo` you can change the foreground- and background-colors f the information written to the console.
+Using options for `do_echo` you can change the foreground- and background-colors of the information written to the console.

 For the foreground color, you can use all three color-formats in the option `-Color`: VT100 escape codes, RGB hex codes, or PowerShell palette colors.